cdefgah/whatsapp-jpeg-repair/README.md

 For users' convenience I've added script file `runme.bat` file.
 It helps to use various options and switches to users who are not familiar with cmd-console/terminal window.

-Just edit this file, change the relevant options and switches (listed in the `Options and switches` chapter below), add/remove options/switches you want, save the file and just run it via mouse double click.
+Just edit this file, change the relevant options and switches (listed in the `Options and switches` chapter below), add/remove options/switches you want, save the file and just run it via mouse doubleclick.

 Please note, that `runme.bat` file is a plain text file.
 And you don't need a special application to edit this file.

-Just use a simple text editor of your choice, like `Notepad++`, it can be downloaded here: https://notepad-plus-plus.org/downloads/
+Just use a simple text editor of your choosing, like `Notepad++`, it can be downloaded here: https://notepad-plus-plus.org/downloads/

 Install it, and then, just do the mouse right click on the `runme.bat` and select "Edit with Notepad++".